Apr 23 2022 Exciting Imaginary Play with Your Grandchild

 4. Play in character.

-If your grandchild really enjoys imaginative play, each time they come over you could dress up in a different costume and greet them as a pirate, a grocer, an artist or a gardener.
+If your grandchild really enjoys imaginative play, each time they come over or you talk to them on screen, you could dress up in a different costume and greet them as a pirate, a grocer, an artist or a gardener.
 Then you can play around those themes.
 For example, you can pretend to go shopping around your home and take turns at playing shopkeeper and shopper.
 Or have a basket filled with simple costume pieces and accessories (hats, scarves, costume jewelry, wands) and have your grandchild go through the items, finds inspiration, and start the scene.

 If you have young grandchildren, you can also set up a space in your house with baskets of household items (pots, play food, toy figures) and let your grandchild direct the play around those items.